gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ##  [9]      407       33      836      235      163      137      277       85
 ```

 To get a nicer view of this, we can use a table that I retrieved from `?triad_census`.
-Moreover, instead of looking a the raw counts, we can normalize the `triadic` object by its sum so we get proportions instead^[During our workshop, Prof. De la Haye suggested using ${n \choose 3}$ as a normalizing constant.
+Moreover, we can normalize the `triadic` object by its sum instead of looking at raw counts.
+That way, we get proportions instead^[During our workshop, Prof. De la Haye suggested using ${n \choose 3}$ as a normalizing constant.
 It turns out that `sum(triadic) = choose(n, 3)`!
 So either approach is correct.]

 ```r